Which of the following best describes the main difference between... | Channels for Pearson+

 1

-Understand the concept of ecological succession: Ecological succession is the process by which ecosystems change and develop over time.
-It involves the gradual replacement of one community by another until a stable ecosystem is established.
+Step 1: Understand the concept of ecological succession.
+Ecological succession refers to the natural process by which ecosystems change and develop over time.
+It can be categorized into two types: primary succession and secondary succession.

-Define primary succession: Primary succession occurs in areas where there is no pre-existing soil or vegetation, such as newly formed volcanic lava flows, bare rock exposed by glaciers, or areas left barren after a major geological event.
-The process begins with pioneer species like lichens and mosses that can colonize bare surfaces and contribute to soil formation.
+Step 2: Define primary succession.
+Primary succession occurs in areas where no soil exists initially, such as newly formed volcanic lava flows, bare rock exposed by glaciers, or other surfaces that have not previously supported life.
+The process begins with pioneer species, such as lichens and mosses, which help create soil over time.

-Define secondary succession: Secondary succession occurs in areas where a disturbance (e.g., forest fire, flood, or human activity) has disrupted an existing ecosystem but left the soil intact.
-This process is faster than primary succession because the soil already contains nutrients and seeds, allowing plants to regrow more quickly.
+Step 3: Define secondary succession.
+Secondary succession occurs in areas where a disturbance (e.g., forest fire, flood, or human activity) has disrupted an existing ecosystem but left the soil intact.
+This allows plants and animals to recolonize the area more quickly compared to primary succession.

-Compare the two types of succession: The main difference is that primary succession starts from scratch on surfaces without soil, while secondary succession begins in areas where soil is already present.
-Primary succession is slower because it requires soil formation, whereas secondary succession can proceed more rapidly due to the presence of pre-existing soil and nutrients.
+Step 4: Compare the two types of succession.
+The main difference is that primary succession starts on surfaces without soil, requiring the formation of soil before other organisms can establish themselves, while secondary succession begins in areas where soil is already present, allowing for faster recovery and regrowth.

-Evaluate the answer choices: Based on the definitions and comparisons, identify the correct description of the main difference between primary and secondary succession.
-Eliminate incorrect options that do not align with the scientific understanding of these processes.
+Step 5: Apply this understanding to the problem.
+The correct answer is: 'Primary succession occurs on newly formed or exposed surfaces where no soil exists, while secondary succession occurs in areas where a disturbance has left the soil intact.'
+This explanation aligns with the definitions and processes of ecological succession.

 Watch next